MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Comparison_Operators.md

 ### Replacement with a script block

-In Powershell 6 and later, the `-replace` operator also accepts a script block that performs the replacement.
+In PowerShell 6 and later, the `-replace` operator also accepts a script block that performs the replacement.
 The script block runs once for every match.

 Syntax: